 As a founding member of CBED, Chrisʻ role at Office for Hawaiian Affairs and working with the other founders of HACBED encouraged communities to ʻstay in the driverʻs seat of community economic developmentʻ.
 Chris is currently the vice president of programs at Hawaiʻi Community Foundation.

 Seeing a need for Hawaiian people to connect with their cultural practice, Colette Machado began the Limu Project as a part of Ke Kuaʻāina Hanauna Hou.
 This practice in connection to cultural and indigenous practice, coupled with community-based economic development, led to Colette joining with the other founders to establish HACBED.
-Coletteʻs background places her as a defender of coastal zones, shoreline use, fish ponds, and cultural sites as well as in collaboration with Hui Alaloa and Protect Kahoʻolawe.
-Colette currently serves as the chairwoman for the Office of Hawaiian Affairs.
+Coletteʻs background placed her as a defender of coastal zones, shoreline use, fish ponds, and cultural sites as well as in collaboration with Hui Alaloa and Protect Kahoʻolawe.
+Colette served as the chairwoman for the Office of Hawaiian Affairs.

 Eric Enos is the co-founder and Executive Director of Ka‘ala Farms, a Wai‘anae-based community organization that has operated the Cultural Learning Center at Ka‘ala for nearly three decades.
 As a lifelong resident of Wai‘anae, Eric is deeply involved in the perpetuation of our cultural and ancestral traditions, as well as the management, care and restoration of our land and sea.
 Ka‘ala Farms started as an initiative to provide youth an alternative opportunity for their own development and has evolved into an organization with a mission on the transmission of cultural knowledge from kūpuna to ‘ōpio; protection and restoration of the ahupua‘a with an emphasis on attendant rights and responsibilities; and integration of cultural knowledge, wisdom and practices into educational institutions that serve children.
 Uncle Ericʻs commitment to mālama ʻāina and to the Waiʻanae Coast community led him to working with other CBED practitioners to form HACBED.